 This is certainly a trip where you will find selfie opportunities aplenty.
 Just make sure you have enough memory on your camera!

 The Cliff Restaurant’s location is sort of self-explanatory, but nothing can prepare you for the pure beauty of its position before you see it for yourself.
 Home to hundreds of weddings and parties per year, it is not surprising that this restaurant is the place thousands of people choose for their special celebrations.
 It is also probably the most celebrity-frequented restaurant on the island!

 Overlooking the stunning turquoise sea of the Caribbean, The Cliff offers stunning views.
 And the Caribbean cuisine is only just second to the scenery!
-At approximately £100 per head, this is not the cheapest restaurant in western Barbados, but the atmosphere, food, drink and stunning views make it certainly worth the trip.
+At approximately £100 per head, this is not the cheapest restaurant in Caribbean, but the atmosphere, food, drink and stunning views make it certainly worth the trip.